North Eastern Regional Institute of Science and Technology: Departments

 Besides, there are some departments that are auxiliary and do provide postgraduate courses viz Chemistry, Mathematics and Physics.

 Library

 The institute has a library system which consists of a Central library and 11 departmental libraries supporting the teaching, research and extension programme throughout the academic year.
 The students, faculties, employees are issued library card for issuing books from the central library.
-The library is having a mammoth collection of books on every engineering subject and basic sciences.
-Besides that, the library is having a journal section from where one can issue the latest version of most popular and useful journals.
-The library is also having a very good collection of novels.
+The library has a wide collection of books on engineering subjects and basic sciences.
+There are also collections for journals and novels.

 Book Bank: In addition to the library system, the institute is having a book bank facility for the students from where every student get a set of useful text books related to the academic syllabus of that particular semester.
 The books bank was funded by North East Council (NEC) initially; later NERIST provided the useful funds for upgrading and enhancing the collection of books.

 Admission

 NERIST conducts the NERIST Entrance Exam (NEE) to select students for admission to Certificate, Diploma and Degree programmes.
 Three examinations, known as NEE-I, NEE-II and NEE-III, are held to take admissions at three levels.
 The NEE-I, for which eligibility is a pass in Class X, is held towards the end of April every year for admissions to the Base Module.
 NEE-II is for the lateral entry to the Diploma Module of Engineering and to the Degree Module of Applied Science stream and NEE-III is for the lateral entry to the Degree Module of Engineering.
 The notifications for NEE-I, II and III are published in most regional and national newspapers.
 NEEs are conducted in centers in the North Eastern States of India.

 Of the seats in each of the modules for direct admission, 80% of seats are reserved for the candidates of the eight states of the North East India (10% each) as states' quota.
 7% of seats are filled up from the students of North East on merit.
 10% of the seats are filled up by the candidates from rest of the States under the All India (AI) quota.
 3% of the seats are reserved for physically handicapped candidates with 40-75% locomotor disability.

 Admission to the postgraduate programmes in technology is based on the performance of candidates in all India-level entrance examination GATE conducted by the IITs on behalf of the MHRD, Government of India.
 Separate entrance tests are conducted for admission to other postgraduate programmes.